bluecurrent/HomeAssistantAPI/docs/source/documentation/api-package-documentation.md

 ### get_receiver_event() -> asyncio.Event

-- Returns cleared receive_event when connected
+- Returns cleared receive_event when connected.

 ### validate_api_token(api_token) -> bool

-- Returns True when the token is correct or throws an InvalidApiToken error
+- Returns True when the token is correct or throws an InvalidApiToken error.

-Stores the received `auth_token` in Websocket
+- Stores the received `auth_token` in the Websocket class.

 ### get_charge_cards() -> list